course-dprep/animation-imdb-ratings-analysis/README.md

 *To what extent does the release year of a movie influence its average IMDb rating, and does this relationship differ between animated and non-animated films?*

-## Hypotheses
+### Hypotheses

 Ever since the introduction of Netflix, more streaming serves have entered the market with players such as Disney+, Amazon Prime Video and HBO Max.
 Competitiveness rose, resulting to a greater variety of TV shows and movies offered (Thompson, 2024).
-Simultanously, the more experienced a viewer is in watching movies, the more critical hey tend to become (Moon et al., 2009).
+Simultaneously, the more experienced a viewer is in watching movies, the more critical hey tend to become (Moon et al., 2009).
 As such, it could be expected that newer movies are rated worse than older movies because the frame of reference has increased.
 Additionally, with the rise of digital platforms and social media, review-bombing